llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           definition of *x* will not be compiled for accelerators as expected.
           This behavior is inherited from Clang's current `omp declare target` behavior, and Clacc currently does not diagnose it.
+    * An implicit `routine` directive is implied for a C++ lambda if the lambda's body encloses, outside any enclosed compute construct or other lambda's body, either (1) a call to another function with a `routine` directive (whether implicit or explicit) with a `gang`, `worker`, or `vector` clause, or (2) a `loop` construct.
+The level of parallelism clause on the implicit `routine` directive is the highest level of parallelism from such enclosed calls or `loop` constructs.
+Caveats:
+        * OpenACC 3.3 does not specify implicit `routine` directives based on the bodies of C++ lambdas.
+A proposal is under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.3.
+        * Currently, for one of the aforementioned `loop` constructs, any conversion of `auto` to `seq` is performed before the implicit `routine` directive is computed for the lambda, and thus the implied level of parallelism from that `loop` construct is `seq`.
+This behavior could change based on committee discussions.
+        * Currently, implicit `gang` clauses on the aforementioned `loop` constructs are not implemented, but they might be implemented in the future based on committee discussions.
+They will likely be computed after the implicit `routine` directive on the lambda and thus only if the lambda body contains other such calls or `loop` constructs with gang parallelism.
-    * An implicit `routine seq` directive has scope throughout the compilation unit and thus triggers the above diagnostics for the function definition's body as long it's in the same compilation unit.
+    * An implicit `routine` directive has scope throughout the compilation unit and thus triggers the above diagnostics for the function definition's body as long it's in the same compilation unit.
 Caveat:
         * If the function to which an implicit `routine` directive applies is prototyped within the same function in which the implying use appears, the visibility of the implicit `routine` directive might be limited in